AmanSharma619/Spotify-Clone/README.md

 # Spotify-Clone
-A spotify home page clone which is both functional and responsive and works on all screen sizes , built using just HTML, CSS and JavaScript
+- A spotify home page clone which is both functional and responsive and works on all screen sizes , built using just HTML, CSS and JavaScript.
+- Dynamic albums, when a song is updated from root folder, changes are automatically updated in the app.